martaldsantos/martaldsantos/README.md

 🌱 I’m currently learning about the exciting fields of MLOps and OpenAI, I am continuously fascinated by the incredible potential of artificial intelligence and machine learning to transform the way we work and live

+🔭 I’m currently working on creating a baseline curriculum for my students on Azure Databricks and Azure Machine Learning, with a focus on data ingestion, processing, exploration, and machine learning deployment.

 📫 How to reach me...